AndreyTodorov/secret-santa/DEVLOG.md

     [ ] figure out custom layouts?
     [X] add user pic from session
-    [X] implement caching the deps on github actions [] extract the buttom from the modal
+    [X] implement caching the deps on github actions [X] extract the buttom from the modal
-    [] use tailwind ui components
+    [] use state management for selected intake and openModal [] use tailwind ui components

 # Fasting Tracker